 FOOD, of course!
 Originally, I am a qualified professional chef with over 14 years of experience in the industry which is why food has always been a huge part of my life.
-Whenever there is a chance I travel to new places, or I simply go out to eat to find new, interesting bars, restaurants, or street food places where I can discover new flavours and dishes.
+Whenever there is a chance I travel to new places, or I simply go out to eat to find new, interesting bars, restaurants, or street food places where I can discover new flavors and dishes.

 Even though I stepped out of hospitality, it doesn’t mean I stopped cooking.
 I cook at home basically all day, every day, and I am always trying to play with some new ideas, maybe develop something new or I just stick to the classics, depending on the mood!
-On top of this, putting together my knowledge, skills and experience from being a chef with health and well-being, naturally I came up with more interest in nutrition and good eating habits which moved me into studying and educating myself in this field.
+On top of this, putting together my knowledge, skills and experience from being a chef with health and well-being, naturally, I came up with more interest in nutrition and good eating habits which moved me into studying and educating myself in this field.

 What was your biggest challenge as a martial artist?